 Utah State Leads WAC In Academic All-Conference Honorees Again

-LOGAN, Utah - For the third straight year, Utah State has led the Western Athletic Conference in number of academic all-league honorees as the Aggies landed 130 student-athletes on the academic all-WAC teams in 2007-08.
-USU just completed its third season in the WAC as it joined the league in July, 2005.
+LOGAN, Utah - For the sixth year in a row, Utah State has led the Western Athletic Conference in number of academic all-league honorees as the Aggies landed 228 student-athletes on the academic all-WAC teams in 2010-11.
+USU just completed its sixth season in the WAC as it joined the league in July, 2005.

-Overall, it is the ninth time in the last 10 years that Utah State has had the most academic all-league honorees as it led the Big West Conference in 2000 and 2002-05.
+Overall, it is the 12th time in the last 13 years that Utah State has had the most academic all-league honorees as it led the Big West Conference in 2000 and 2002-05.
 In 2001, the Aggies ranked second in the Big West in academic selections.

-During 2007-08, Utah State had 130 student-athletes earn academic all-WAC honors to lead the league, while Boise State was second with 116, Fresno State was third with 107, Nevada was fourth with 103, and Idaho was fifth with 101.
-To qualify for the academic teams, student-athletes must post a 3.0 grade-point average and participate in at least 50 percent of the team's games.
+During 2010-11, Utah State had 228 student-athletes earn academic all-WAC honors to lead the league, while Boise State was second with 164.
+Idaho was third with 154, followed by New Mexico State (146), Fresno State (133), Hawai'i (119), Nevada (105), Louisiana Tech (101) and San Jose State (95).
+To qualify for the academic teams, student-athletes must post a 3.0 cumulative grade-point average and participate in at least 50 percent of the team's games.